fernwerker/ownDynDNS/README.md

 txt | acme-challenge-text | the content to update an existing TXT record force | true | ignore checking if the record needs to be updated, just do it anyways.
 Default: `false` mode | * | `case B)` If domain is your registered domain "example.com".
 Possible values: `*` or `both`.
-Default: `@`
+Default: `@` create | true | create all entries if none exist. e.g. will not create A if AAAA exists.
+Needs `allowCreate=true` in .env